Skip to content

 The journal's editorial staff reflected its scientific aspirations.
 Mark Rodeghier, a sociologist who later became CUFOS's scientific director, shaped IUR's analytical standards for decades.
 Jerome Clark, who would go on to write the multivolume UFO Encyclopedia, served as editor and brought a historian's rigour to case documentation.
 Richard Hall, formerly of NICAP, contributed his deep archive of investigation files.
 The combination of scientific methodology, historical awareness, and investigative experience gave IUR a voice that no other UFO publication could match.

-When NICAP dissolved in 1980, its investigation files were transferred to CUFOS.
-This gave CUFOS (and by extension IUR) access to the combined case archives of three major organisations: Hynek's Blue Book files, NICAP's 24-year investigation record, and CUFOS's own data.
+When NICAP dissolved in 1980, its investigation files were transferred to CUFOS in Chicago.
+This gave CUFOS (and by extension IUR) access to the combined case archives of three major organisations: Hynek's Blue Book files, NICAP's 24-year investigation record (1956 to 1980), and CUFOS's own data.
 IUR was effectively publishing from the largest consolidated civilian UFO case archive in the Western world.
+The combined holdings included the original NICAP correspondence with Donald Keyhoe, the case files behind The UFO Evidence (1964), and Hynek's annotated Blue Book research notes.

 IUR ran continuously from 1976 until 2004, publishing bimonthly issues that covered active case investigations, historical case re-examinations, statistical analyses of sighting patterns, and commentary on government policy.
 The journal also served as a forum for methodological debate: how should witness testimony be weighted?
 What constitutes physical evidence?
 How do you distinguish a genuine anomaly from misidentification?
 These questions were argued across IUR's pages with a seriousness that assumed the reader was a colleague, not a consumer.